 In countries like Brazil or Argentina, street soccer and futsal are very common.
 These variants use much smaller fields:

-- Futsal, for example, is played on a surface of 40 meters by 20 meters, with dimensions standardized internationally.
+- Futsal, for example, is played on a surface of 131 feet by 66 feet, with dimensions standardized internationally.

 In countries like Japan or South Korea, where space is often limited, multisport fields are common.
 5-a-side and 7-a-side soccer is therefore widely favored, with dimensions adapted to maximize the use of facilities.